 “Unlike the butterfly, fluttering just beyond your grasp, wisdom, if you welcome it, will land upon your heart and open your mind to the beauty of others.”

 I was born in America, of Italian and German heritage.
 My mom was one of the greatest cooks I know.
 She taught me to cook beginning in my twenties and often over the telephone.
-It wasn’t until I was on my own that I took an interest in cooking, and at that time it was mostly so I didn’t starve!
-Even today, I’m still trying to perfect some of the unwritten recipes she was famous for.
+It wasn’t until I was on my own that I took an interest in cooking, and it was mostly so I didn’t starve!
+Even today, I’m still trying to perfect some unwritten recipes she was famous for.
 The challenge with learning to cook from someone who prepares her food from the feel of the spice shaker as the spice hits the pot is trickier than you might think.
 Hence, why her recipes were always fantastic and entirely impossible to duplicate.

 Thank you for visiting.
 You are welcome back anytime, and I hope you visit often.